-Sport Management doctoral students are required to successfully complete a written and oral comprehensive examination prior to generating a dissertation proposal and subsequent research study.
+If further discussion is needed, then interviews will be sched- cessfully complete a written and oral comprehensive examination uled for the DTA applicants with the undergraduate program prior to generating a dissertation proposal and subsequent research study.
 The purpose of the comprehensive exam is to provide the doctoral candidate the opportunity to demonstrate a degree of mastery related to the salient concepts, theories, and practices pertaining to the discipline of Sport Management.
 The doctoral student will be provided an opportunity to demonstrate an understanding of research methodologies, including statistical methodology.